DJ.Studio Review 2026: The DAW for DJs, Tested

 Who should buy DJ.Studio?

 Buy it if you regularly produce recorded mix content — promo mixes, client mixes, radio shows, YouTube sets — and want a dedicated tool for that workflow.
-The Pro + Stems tier at $149 is the sweet spot.
-Start with the 7-day free trial; if the stems and timeline click with how you think about mixing, it’s worth it.
-If you’re already deep in Ableton and happy there, read our DJ.Studio vs Ableton comparison before committing.
+The Pro + Stems tier is the sweet spot.
+Start with the free trial; if the stems and timeline click with how you think about mixing, it’s worth it.
+And if you already live in Ableton, don’t assume it’s either/or — read our DJ.Studio vs Ableton comparison to see how the two work together.

 Try DJ.Studio Free →